What is the best protein powder for IBS?

 What is IBS?

 Irritable bowel syndrome (IBS) is a chronic gastrointestinal disorder (GI) that affects between 10% to 15% of adults in the United States.
 Common symptoms, which vary in severity and duration from person to person, include bloating, constipation, diarrhea.
-The cause of IBS is unknown, but may be related to an overly sensitive gut or immune system.
+The cause of IBS is unknown, but may be related to an overly sensitive gut, bacterial overgrowth, or immune system dysregulation

-IBS can be managed through diet.
-Most IBS sufferers simply avoid the foods that trigger symptoms, an approach called the low FODMAP diet.
+Diet is one tool that can help to manage IBS symptoms.
+One approach, called the low FODMAP diet, is to simply avoid foods that trigger or worsen symptoms.
 FODMAPs – fermentable oligo-, di-, mono-saccharides and polyol – are short-chain carbohydrates common in the American diet.
-They are found in foods like wheat and milk, and are notorious for triggering digestive uncomfortable GI symptoms.
+They are found in foods like wheat and milk, and are notorious for triggering digestive distress.
 A low FODMAP diet simply restricts high FODMAP foods.

 How do I know if a food is low FODMAP?